Thousands of coronavirus test kits coming to Kansas

-“We’re talking about a different scale,” Kansas Department of Health and Environment Secretary Lee Norman Norman said.
+“We’re talking about a different scale,” Kansas Department of Health and Environment Secretary Dr. Lee Norman said.

 Norman announced that the state will receive thousands of kits, likely by the end of the week, that will be able to test for coronavirus in about 45 minutes.